 Oatmeal

 Oatmeal contains a type of fiber called beta-glucan, which has been shown to help regulate blood sugar levels.
-In addition, oats are high in protein and magnesium, both of which are important nutrients for people with diabetes.
-Try cooking oatmeal with skim milk or unsweetened almond milk instead of water to give it some extra flavor and nutrition.
+In addition, oats are high in protein and magnesium, which are essential nutrients for people with diabetes.
+Try cooking oatmeal with skim milk or unsweetened almond milk instead of water to give it extra flavor and nutrition.

-If you don't like oatmeal you can try grits as a tasty alternative.
-Grits are made from coarsely ground dried corn and they're extremely versatile; you can eat them as a breakfast cereal or pair with eggs for an extra kick of protein.
+If you don't like oatmeal, you can try grits as a tasty alternative.
+Grits are made from coarsely ground dried corn and are incredibly versatile; you can eat them as breakfast cereal or pair them with eggs for an extra protein kick.Eggs

 Eggs are another great source of protein and can be cooked in many different ways.
-They're also a good source of vitamins B12 and D, both of which are essential for people with diabetes.
+They're also a good source of vitamins B12 and D, essential for people with diabetes.
 The good part is that they don't create blood sugar spikes.

-You can eat scrambled eggs, boiled eggs, or even an egg-white omelet together with avocado toast for a diabetes-friendly breakfast.
+For a diabetes-friendly breakfast, you can eat scrambled eggs, boiled eggs, or even an egg-white omelet with avocado toast.

 And if you're looking for a vegan-friendly option, try some tofu scramble instead!